Lazarus: Rending the Veil

 Jesus speaks of life and death and heaven and earth as a matter of everyday understanding—who reports that he can give others the keys to the kingdom (Mt.
 16.19)?
 How can this man teach directly concerning heaven?
 How can he see that Lazarus’ death is somehow not final?
 Why is Lazarus’ death meant to glorify the Son of God?

 Jesus’ identity is the subject of many sermons every week.
 The Lazarus episode deals with soul identity at its core.
 Powerful authority issues come to bear.
-Jesus has taken authority over sickness, the condition of lameness, and the blind.
-Now his power will extend beyond the spiritual veil unto life and death itself.
-This demonstration, born out love, will become the quintessential establishment and proof of Messiah!
+Jesus has taken authority over sickness, the condition of lameness, and the blind, but now his power will extend beyond the spiritual veil unto life and death itself.
+This demonstration, born out of love, will, up to this point, become the quintessential establishment and proof of Messiah!

-In the Lazarus story, the outlying problem is described by how the working mind of Martha and Mary understand the issue.
-However, the resolution does not look anything like what Martha and Mary would comprehend.
+In the Lazarus story, the outlying problem is described by how the working minds of Martha and Mary understand the issue.
+However, the resolution does not resemble what Martha and Mary would comprehend.
 Nor does the real solution appear to be attached to the problem at all.
-Lazarus is unalterably dead, Jesus has come too late, and that is the end of it.
-However, the underlying working principle seems something altogether other.
+Lazarus is unalterably dead; Jesus has come too late, and that is the end of it.
+However, the underlying working principle seems somewhat different.
 In this case, the working principle resides in the identity of Jesus himself, which we will take up later.

-Soul identity does not only concern Jesus’ identity, the subject reflects upon each soul just as certainly.
-In the teaching of the Way, every soul is encouraged to allow the spirit to reveal his soul’s nature and placement.
+Soul identity does not only concern Jesus’ identity; the subject reflects upon each soul just as certainly.
+In teaching the Way, every soul is encouraged to allow the spirit to reveal his soul’s nature.
 This revealment is done slowly and in a measured way.* Soul nature, in turn, provides glimpses into soul identity.
 When Jesus tells the listeners to remove the board from their own eyes, he tells each person that they may not know themselves as well as they think (Mt.
 7.3).
 And truthfully, who does?
 We all tend to assume the better portion for ourselves.
-Not that a person should diminish themselves, but it is the kingdom within that reveals the truth.
+Not that a person should diminish themselves, but the kingdom within reveals the truth, nonetheless.

 *Sow good seed, establish prayer, and the Word leads.

 When facing problems, we see them as out-pictured, outside of ourselves.
-However, everywhere we take ourselves we establish ourselves as the logos.
-Our conscious mind stands at the border where we see on the outside but also perceive what can be revealed from the inside.
+It is true that a problem may arrive out of the blue, however, it is also true that everywhere we take ourselves, we establish ourselves as the logos.
+Our conscious mind stands at the border where we see on the outside but also perceive what is revealed from the inside.

 Written as a pseudepigraphic text, the Gospel of Mary Magdalene relates the above principle very well: Chapter 5.10, “I said to Him, Lord, how does he who sees the vision see it, through the soul or the spirit?
 (11) The Savior answered and said, He does not see through the soul nor the spirit, but the mind that is between the two that is what sees the vision and it is […remaining text lost].
 The awakening process and the understanding that comes with it must come into the conscious mind.
 It is important to note that in Mary’s text, Jesus is referred to as the Savior, as do many similar texts.

-We perceive our problems as ‘over there’ or at the ends of our hands.
-Seldom do we see the inner working that brought us to this place, and we rarely see such attributes as a current part of our identity.
-We are the problem.
+We perceive our problems as ‘over there’ or ‘out there’ or perceive ourselves as ending at our hands.
+We seldom see the inner workings that brought us to this place or our problems, and we rarely recognize such attributes as a current part of our identity.
+We do not see ourselves as the problem, but we are very good at describing our circumstances.
 Even if we see the attribute, we do not see ourselves in it.
 We may ‘deal’ with things but keep ourselves in cognitive dissonance—we seldom truly see the board in our own eye.
 Allowing the spirit to witness into the conscious mind opens the door to the mysterious veil that we see Jesus so easily move between.

 In part, for Jesus, his identity resides in how he conducts himself, or perhaps better stated, how he walks.
 Jesus’ solutions lie beyond the veil, and we observe him walking there often.
 Likewise, our real solutions will carry much of the flavor of this walk beyond the veil.
 Real answers to life’s problems lie in the realm many choose not to visit.
 They never tread beyond the veil.
 Their soul nature as a child of God remains undeveloped.*

 “Ye shall know them by their fruits,” Matt.
-6.16; John 8.32, “Ye shall know the truth, and the truth shall set you free.”
+6.16, in part, indicates what is brought forth from beyond the veil, or may indicate brought forth from somewhere else.
+John 8.32, “Ye shall know the truth, and the truth shall set you free,” refers to knowing delivered from beyond the veil.
 Matt.
-13.11, “Because it is given unto you to know the mysteries of the heavens.”
+13.11, “Because it is given unto you to know the mysteries of the heavens,” refers to deeper spiritual truth.
 These scriptures deal with what you should know and what God wants to show you.
-When addressed within a solid practice, spiritual revelation leads to a burgeoning understanding of soul nature and soul identity.
+When addressed within a solid practice, spiritual revelation leads to a burgeoning understanding of soul nature and soul identity and, to a great extent, encompasses the enlightenment itself.

 See, Jn.
 12.45,49, 20.21; Lk.
 10.16, 4.18; Mk.
 9.37.

 The Messiah would give the final interpretation of the law.
-Belief-faith is the foundation, the premise of the new way of thinking (see Ministry of John the Baptist); the logos became love-forgiveness, for this pairing affects all other attributes and experiences.
-Finally, knowledge comes with study, and with experience, wisdom follows.
+Belief-faith is the foundation, the premise for the new way of thinking (see Ministry of John the Baptist); the logos became love-forgiveness, for this pairing affects all other attributes and experiences.
+Finally, knowledge comes with study and revelation, and with experience, wisdom follows.

 The assumption of knowledge and wisdom are last in this triad for a reason.
-Wisdom in the moment of circumstances is probably the hardest of all godly attributes to master.
+Wisdom in the moment of the circumstance is probably the hardest of all godly attributes to master.
 To convene our story once more, upon hearing from the sisters, most people would take such news as a call to action.
 They would react.
 However, Jesus tarries.
-He stays two more days, for John the Baptist had conducted baptism at this location.
+He stayed two more days, for John the Baptist had conducted baptism at this location.
 (Jn.
-10. 41-42) “Then many came to him and said, ‘John performed no sign, but all the things that John spoke about this man were true’.
+10. 41-42“Then many came to him and said, ‘John performed no sign, but all the things that John spoke about this man were true.’
 And many believed in him there.”
 The further consecration of the ministry must come first, for many were converting.

 Jesus was busy, and many lives were spiritually at stake.
 He finishes his work on the tributary of the Jordan, and then he says in John 11.7, “Let us go to Judea again.”
 The inference is to go into Bethany.
-The disciples object, reminding Jesus that Judea is where the priests tried to have him stoned, and they are astonished and ask, “You are going there again?”
+The disciples object, reminding Jesus that Judea is where the priests tried to have him stoned.
+They are astonished and ask, “You are going there again?”
 The disciples force the first roadblock to appear—doubt and perhaps fear.

+“In him” tells us everything, for the light must be within you.
+Intellectually knowing things is not enough.
 Jesus has received his guidance, and by the light within him, he walks through the night of this world—he has captured the vision (Jn.
 16.33).* The light is within him and thus guides his footsteps.
 The working mind would have rushed immediately to the side of Lazarus, and Jesus would have healed him just so.
-Yet, that is not what the spirit witnessed.
-Amid such a crisis, Jesus remains calm but quietly assertive and then leads them toward Bethany.
+Yet, that is not what the spirit witnessed that Jesus should do.
+Amid such a crisis, Jesus remains calm but quietly assertive and then leads the disciples toward Bethany.

 §